cerodell/sphinx-quickstart-guide/docs/source/githubpages.rst

     :width: 800
     :align: center

-Hopefully, you with see that the website has been published!
+Hopefully, you will see that the website has been published!

 Follow the link to see your website :)